 What Are Requests?

 The requests library is the commonly used Python library for sending and receiving HTTP requests, of course, before the advent of the httpx.
+It provides a straightforward interface for sending HTTP requests and handling responses, making it accessible to both beginners and experienced developers.
+With requests, you can easily perform operations like sending GET and POST requests, managing headers and cookies, and working with different content types such as JSON and XML.
 It is simple and elegant to use.
 It helps you communicate with web services and can handle many HTTP applications.
 However, unlike the httpx, requests do not support newer features like asynchronous programming, the current most coveted part of programming.

 As we forge ahead in this httpx vs requests comparison article, we would like to explore some of the core features of the Python HTTP request library.